GRESB/api-docs/source/includes/_errors.md

 too_long                   | count        | The value is too long.
 It must be at most %{count} characters too_short                  | count        | The value is too short.
 It must be at least %{count} characters wrong_length               | count        | The value is the wrong length.
-It must be exactly %{count} characters waste_lte_100              |              | Total waste disposal must be less than or equal to 100% waste_alloc                |              | Waste management data cannot be provided for both Managed and Indirectly Managed columns
+It must be exactly %{count} characters waste_diverted_lte_100     |              | The sum of the diverted waste streams must be less than or equal to 100% waste_lte_100              |              | The sum of waste disposal routes must be less than or equal to 100% waste_alloc                |              | Waste management data cannot be provided for both Managed and Indirectly Managed columns